HarshaVardhanMannem/Handwritten-Digit-Recognition-Model-App/README.md

 - Validation accuracy: ~99.4%
 - Test accuracy: ~99.3%

-## 🖥️ GPU Acceleration

-The training script includes optimizations for GPU acceleration:
-- Automatic GPU detection and configuration
-- Memory growth settings to optimize GPU memory usage
-- Mixed precision training for compatible GPUs
-- TensorFlow data pipeline optimizations with prefetching

 ## 🌐 Web Application Details

 The Streamlit web application offers a user-friendly interface with:

-- **Drawing Canvas**: Draw digits directly in the browser
-- **Image Upload**: Test with existing images of handwritten digits
+- **Image Upload**: Test with existing images of handwritten digits in MNIST format
 - **Preprocessing Visualization**: See how images are processed before prediction
 - **Confidence Scores**: Visualize model's confidence for each digit class
 - **Top Predictions**: View top 3 most likely digits and their probabilities

-## 📷 Screenshots

-[Screenshots of the application would be placed here]

 ## 🔍 Future Improvements

 - Implement batch prediction for multiple digits
 - Add model interpretability tools (like Grad-CAM)
 - Support for handwritten character recognition beyond digits
-- Mobile deployment using TensorFlow Lite

 ## 📄 License